venkataraokadari/conversational-agent-application-starter-kit/README.md

 ```

 ## Running the application locally
-  The application is built on [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
+  The application is written in [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
 Instructions for downloading and installing these are included in the following procedure:

   1. Clone the [Movie Assistant repository](https://github.com/germanattanasio/movie-assistant) into a local folder, and go to that folder.